cmugpi/cmugpi.github.io/topics/bash/regular-expressions/index.md

 Read on to learn what these things mean and why they're cool!

+Also, a lot of special regex characters are also special bash characters.
+To ensure that your regex gets passed along to `grep` and `sed` in tact, you'll almost always want to surround it in single quotes.
+See [Strings][strings] for more information.

 ### Plain Patterns

 There are a ton of special characters that you can use in regular expressions,